What is Music Together®?

 How can I preview a class with my child?

-We periodically offer free demo classes (see the home page for details).
-If you are interested in attending a free sample class please Contact Us for availability OR click on our Demo Scheduler and sign up to visit one of our upcoming classes!
+We periodically offer trial classes (see the home page for details).
+If you are interested in attending a trial class please Contact Us for availability OR click on our Demo Scheduler and sign up to visit one of our upcoming classes!
 This visit must be scheduled - spontaneous drop-ins are not permitted.

 Can I bring extra children?